Mbed-TLS/mbedtls/docs/proposed/psa-conditional-inclusion-c.md

 * If the symbol is not defined, the corresponding feature is not included.
 * If the symbol is defined to a preprocessor expression with the value `1`, the corresponding feature is included.
 * If the symbol is defined with a different value, the behavior is currently undefined and reserved for future use.

+#### Configuration symbol usage

+The presence of a symbol `PSA_WANT_xxx` in the Mbed TLS configuration determines whether a feature is available.
+These symbols should be used in any place that requires conditional compilation based on the availability of a cryptogrraphic mechanism, including:

+* In Mbed TLS test code.
+* In Mbed TLS library code using `MBEDTLS_USE_PSA_CRYPTO`, for example in TLS to determine which cipher suites to enable.
+* In application code that provides additional features based on crypto capabilities, for example additional key parsing and formatting functions, or cipher suite availability for network protocols.

 #### Configuration symbol semantics